Do you wish you could lay out the Tarot cards and the messages would just flow to you with ease?

 Learning Tarot is a life-long journey.
 From the time you open your very first Tarot deck to when you do your thousandth professional reading – you're constantly learning.

-Now, let's face it.
-There are going to be times as you learn where you feel totally overwhelmed and on the verge of giving up.
+And, let's face it… There are going to be times as you learn where you feel totally overwhelmed and on the verge of giving up.

 Over to You

 Think about it this way – if you want to create a personal and intuitive connection with the Tarot cards, can you afford NOT to have a Tarot journal?!

 That’s why I created the Biddy Tarot Planner.
 It’s a Tarot journal that aligns with the calendar year, to help you deeply connect with your Tarot practice every day of the year.

 Inside you’ll find space for daily Tarot journaling, along with monthly Tarot rituals, over 32 spreads, the Tarot Card of the Year, and so much!
 Get your Planner here today!